Ax-Sch/DeCOI_WGS/README.md

 # DeCOI_WGS

-Pipeline for QC of the DeCOI WGS Samples (~1200).
+Pipeline for QC, GWAS, Gene-based collapsing and rare variant analyis within the DeCOI WGS cohort (1220 individuals).
 This repository is for documentary purposes.

 ## Setup
-This pipeline was run on a compute cluster running CentOS Linux 7, slurm 22.05.6.
+This pipeline was run on a compute cluster running Linux (CentOS Linux 7) and slurm 22.05.6.
 Miniconda3 was manually installed (https://docs.conda.io/en/latest/miniconda.html).
 The setup is quiet complex, due to the use of the slurm scheduler and the use of Apache Spark.
-The setup was done roughly in the following way:
+The setup was done in the following way:

-Two environments were manually set up:
+Two conda environments were manually created:
 - an environment running snakemake-7.3.7:
 ```
 	conda create --name snakemake7 -c bioconda snakemake=7.3.7